Skip to Content

 Be sure to store it in a neutral temperature location, or the plastic will warp and deform.
 This causes the toy rock tumbler not to last long at all.
 This is not for someone who wants to take this up as an active hobby.
 It will not last long.

-If you just started with tumbling and you are looking for a cheap rock tumbler, I personally recommend buying this rock tumbler for kids (Amazon link), which is also suitable for children.
+If you just started tumbling and are looking for a cheap rock tumbler, I recommend buying this rock tumbler for kids (Amazon link), which is also suitable for children.

 Hobbyist Rock Tumblers